Matya-Stavnitzky/Matya-Stavnitzky/README.md

 ### Hi there 👋

-I'm a student at Mount Allison University.
+I'm taking a BSc Computer Science and Cognitive Science at Mount Allison University.
+I'm interested in the intersection of technology and social change.
+Part of the 2023 AI4Good cohort, worked on increasing interpretatbility of AI models.

 <!--
 **Matya-Stavnitzky/Matya-Stavnitzky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.